Seven-dimensional forest fires: Introduction

 Let us define the model formally, in three steps.
 The model was originally introduced as a site percolation model, but we will define it for bonds, as some of the auxiliary results we need have only been proved for bond percolation.
 We are given a graph $G$, a probability $p\in [0,1]$ (``the original density'') and a probability $\ep\in[0,1]$ (``the recovered density'').
 Let $\bbP_p$ be the Bernoulli bond percolation measure on $G$ with parameter $p$. \begin{enumerate} \item Assign independent uniformly distributed values from $[0,1]$ to the edges of $G$.
 Let $\omega_p\in\{0,1\}^{E(G)}$ denote the set of edges with value at most $p$.
 The configuration $\omega_p$ is distributed as $\bbP_p$, and a {\em cluster} refers to a maximal connected component of edges.
 It will be of importance below that as $p$ ranges over $[0,1]$, we obtain a simultaneous coupling of Bernoulli configurations on $G$ such that $\omega_{p_1}\subset\omega_{p_2}$ when $p_1\le p_2$. \item Let $\tilde \bbP_p$ be the law of the configuration $\tilde \omega_p$ constructed as follows: for any edge $e$,

-\item Let $\tilde\bbP_{p,\ep}$ be the law of $\tilde \omega_{p,\ep}$ where $\tilde\omega_{p,\ep}$ is defined as follows: for any edge $e$, $\tilde \omega_{p,\ep}(e)=\max\{\tilde \omega_p(e),\omega'_\ep(e)\}$, where $\omega'_\ep$ is a percolation configuration with edge-weight $\ep$ which is independent of $\omega_p$. \end{enumerate} We can now define our property of interest.
+\item Let $\tilde\bbP_{p,\ep}$ be the law of $\tilde \omega_{p,\ep}$ where $\tilde\omega_{p,\ep}$ is defined as follows: for any edge $e$, $\tilde \omega_{p,\ep}(e)=\max\{\tilde \omega_p(e),\omega'_\ep(e)\}$, where $\omega'_\ep$ is a percolation configuration with edge-weight $\ep$, which is independent of $\omega_p$. \end{enumerate} We can now define our property of interest.

-\paragraph{Definition}We say that the graph $G$ \emph{recovers from fires} if for every $\ep>0$, there exists $p>p_c(G)$ such that $\tilde\bbP_{p,\ep}$ has an infinite connected component, with probability 1.
+\paragraph{Definition.} Let $p_c(G)$ denote the critical threshold for bond percolation on a graph $G$.
+We say that $G$ \emph{recovers from fires} if for every $\ep>0$, there exists $p>p_c(G)$ such that $\tilde\bbP_{p,\ep}$ has an infinite connected component, with probability 1.
 We say that $G$ \emph{site-recovers from fires} if the analogous definitions for site percolation hold.

 In \cite{BB04} the authors showed that a binary tree site-recovers from fires and conjectured that $\bbZ^2$ lattice does \emph{not} site-recover from fires.
 The binary tree is an example of a non-amenable graph, that is, a graph in which the boundary of a (finite) set of vertices is comparable in size to the set itself.
 Recovery from fires, both in edge and site sense, was proven in \cite{AST12} for a large class of non-amenable transitive graphs.
 Our result concerns hyper-cubic lattices.